NiamhFerns/NiamhFerns/README.md

 *Libraries:* JavaFX

-An implementation of A*, Kosaraju's, and an articulation point finding algorithm to find travel routes on metlinks publically available transport network data for a [COMP261](https://www.wgtn.ac.nz/courses/comp/261/2023/offering?crn=18314) assignment.
+An implementation of A*, Kosaraju's, and an articulation point finding algorithm to find travel routes on Metlink's publically available transport network data for a [COMP261](https://www.wgtn.ac.nz/courses/comp/261/2023/offering?crn=18314) assignment.

 **Grade:** A+ (90%)